-Library materials not returned after a regular loan period and two regular renewal periods will be considered lost and charged a replacement cost.
+Library materials not returned after three loan periods will be considered lost and will be charged a replacement cost.

 Suspension

 - An item is considered "lost" after a borrower is issued a billing notice. - Borrowing privileges will be suspended, when replacement charges for lost items exceed \$10.00.